janex-PL/CodeWithFlavor/content/posts/effortless-selenium-setups-in-docker-for-net-with-selenium-manager.md

 ## Summary
 In my opinion, Selenium Manager is a great tool that will vastly improve the dev experience when working with Selenium.
 Thanks to this tool, working with web browsers has become less problematic and the application is easier to containerize.
 I'm also glad that Google has finally introduced more accessible version management with the release of their new Chrome flavor.

-If you want to test this integration on your own, checkout my [GitHub example repository](https://github.com/janex-PL/DotnetSeleniumDockerRuntimeExample/) where I've gathered all source code used in this article.
+If you want to test this integration on your own, checkout my [GitHub example repository](https://github.com/codewithflavor/DotnetSeleniumDockerRuntimeExample) where I've gathered all source code used in this article along with updates.